-Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
-You could easily tell the difference.
+When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
+You could easily tell the difference between the two.

-Then WordPress came along and everything changed.
-Now, it’s becoming harder to tell the difference between blogs and websites.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.
+Then WordPress came along and changed everything.
+Now, it’s getting more and more difficult to tell if the website is running on “blogging” tools like the WordPress publishing platform, or if it’s been built using a web editing application.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what type of web application is actually powering the site.

-For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, like web development costs, ease of use, ability to keep the site up-to-date, managing web content, etc.
+For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but for a fraction of the cost of getting site “A” above.
+B) The same eye-catching, professional-looking site, but at a much cheaper cost than the cost of getting option ”A”.

-If you selected option “B”, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that could turn out to be much less expensive to build than websites which use web-building software … and how to tell these apart!
+If you went with option ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an eye-catching website that will normally cost far less to build than websites built using website-building software … and how to tell the two apart!

-WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a powerful CMS platform that is ideally suited for all businesses and non-technical users.
+WordPress is the world’s preferred online publishing platform and content management system (CMS).
+It is a flexible and powerful content management tool suitable for all businesses and non-technical users.

-Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use and manage, and offers a range of helpful functions that make your web presence more effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, etc.
+Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use, and offers an array of helpful functions that make your web site more effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, scalability, etc.

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site could probably be powered by WordPress too.
+With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is also driven by the WP CMS.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business quite inexpensively?
+And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business for very little cost?

-The Easy Way To Tell If Your Website Runs On The WP CMS Platform
+The Easy Way To Tell If Your Website Runs On WordPress

-Do you need to know if your website was built using WordPress?
-Maybe you’ve come here because you’ve heard or read about WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.
+Do you need to know if your website is powered by WordPress?
+Maybe you’ve come here because you’ve heard or read wonderful things about WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?